-The diagnosis of sessile serrated lesion is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
-The sessile serrated lesion may be removed in one piece or in multiple pieces.
+The diagnosis of SSL is usually made after the adenoma is removed during a medical procedure called a colonoscopy.
+The lesion may be removed in one piece or in multiple pieces.
 The tissue sample is then sent to a pathologist for examination.

-Unfortunately, it is possible for gastroenterologists and surgeons to miss sessile serrated lesions when doing a colonoscopy as they can be very difficult to see.
+Unfortunately, it is possible for gastroenterologists and surgeons to miss SSLs when doing a colonoscopy as they can be very difficult to see.
 They can be flat and indistinct and may blend in with the surrounding lining of the colon.

 Dysplasia is a word pathologists use to describe an abnormal pattern of growth.
 In the colon, dysplasia can be either low grade or high grade, depending on how abnormal it looks to a pathologist when viewed under the microscope.
 High-grade dysplasia is more closely related to cancer than low-grade dysplasia.

-All sessile serrated lesions require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.
+All SSLs require complete removal at colonoscopy but the presence of dysplasia may require a quicker repeat colonoscopy if the removal wasn’t complete on the first visit.

-A margin in a sessile serrated lesion is the part of the colon or rectum that the gastroenterologist or surgeon cut to remove the abnormal tissue.
-Pathologists do not usually state in their report whether the sessile serrated lesion has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.
+A margin in an SSL is the part of the colon or rectum that the gastroenterologist or surgeon cuts to remove the abnormal tissue.
+Pathologists do not usually state in their report whether the SSL has been completely removed or not, as this is thought to be best judged by the physician doing the colonoscopy.

 Sessile serrated lesions are often removed and sent to pathology as multiple pieces (fragments) of tissue.
 In some of these cases, it will not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.